-The below explains some medicine cabinet essentials, recommended to have at home.
+Some medicine cabinet essentials to keep at home are listed below.
 The list doesn’t cover everything, but it will help you deal with most minor ailments.

 Medicine cabinet essentials